scoulomb/myk8s/Services/service_deep_dive.md

 <!-- in some implem route name may be auto filled with service name + wildcard -->

-We could block direct access to the route, from a given network zone (for example office to prod) Thus we would have to go through a reverse proxy / [Azure Application Gateway](https://learn.microsoft.com/en-us/azure/application-gateway/overview) (not apim or LB Layer 4) (doc describes it as something very similar to HA proxy) ....
+We could block direct access to the route, from a given network zone (for example office to prod) Thus we would have to go through a reverse proxy / [Azure Application Gateway](https://learn.microsoft.com/en-us/azure/application-gateway/overview) (not apim or LB Layer 4) (doc describes it as something very similar to HA proxy) / [AWS application load balancer](https://learn.microsoft.com/fr-fr/azure/architecture/aws-professional/networking)....

 Reverse proxy example is HA proxy: https://github.com/scoulomb/myhaproxy/blob/main/README.md